hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-27-evaluate-answer.md

 * Data flow:      where does a data object get updated?
 * Function:       what is the overall functionality?

+## GUIDELINES

+1. Spend your time wisely, don't look at resources outside the current Q&A page.
+2. Gain understanding in the above abstractions; e.g., control flow, etc.

 # THE TASK